4 Transformative Lessons for Modern Businesses from Accenture CEO Julie Sweet

-Although our series on business leaders has previously focused on entrepreneurs, the lessons that can be learned from Sweet’s approach to business and leadership are timely and transformative in an emerging new era for business.
+Although our series on business leaders have previously focused on entrepreneurs, the lessons that can be learned from Sweet’s approach to business and leadership are timely and transformative in an emerging new era for business.
 Here are four of her most valuable lessons:

 1. Create a Culture of Learning – Sweet attributes part of her rise in Accenture to her background as a lawyer, which instilled in her a habit of constant learning.
 In her words from a recent interview on Forbes Innovation Rules Sweet said, “Being a learner is at the heart of being a lawyer.”
 Continuous learning is imperative for problem solving and advancement in an ever-changing business landscape.
 To thrive, your business must create a culture of learning, and Sweet exemplifies leading from the top.

 “My first official video message to employees was to tell them that I had a learning agenda.
-I said I would make available what I am learning in the form of a CEO learning board which is accessible.
+I said I would make available what I am learning in the form of a CEO learning board that is accessible.
 Within six weeks we had a hundred thousand people go on my learning board.
 I wanted to be clear that the most senior person at the company had to learn, right?
-I think it is super powerful as a leader to admit to the need to learn, because that is how your people will become learners.”
+I think it is super powerful as a leader to admit to the need to learn because that is how your people will become learners.”

 2. Let There be Change (for All) – The pandemic drastically changed consumer behavior and how businesses operate.
 It also opened our eyes to the interdependence between individuals, communities, and businesses.
-While this may have been uncomfortable, it’s also a wakeup call for businesses to start acting with the larger society in mind.
-“As we think about the opportunity we have today to rebuild economies, industries, and to re-imagine companies, having a strong moral compass, so that we rebuild for the benefit of all, is absolutely vital at this time.”
+While this may have been uncomfortable, it’s also a wake-up call for businesses to start acting with the larger society in mind.
+“As we think about the opportunity we have today to rebuild economies, industries, and to re-imagine companies, having a strong moral compass so that we rebuild for the benefit of all, is absolutely vital at this time.”

 Sweet is so committed to this notion that in October she announced Accenture’s new brand campaign: ‘Let there be change.’
 Accenture internally embodies this notion of embracing change and changing for the better and is encouraging their clients to do the same.
 Not only is this shift underway, but it aligns with consumer preferences.